 A community university

-Crews of 2â4 founders join a 6-week bootcamp, during which they meet twice weekly online to receive step-by-step guidance to launch a campusâcomplete with a shared venue, weekly event, and community-run university.
+In our program, crews of 2â4 founders do a 6-week bootcamp, during which they meet twice weekly online to receive step-by-step guidance to launch a neighborhood campusâcomplete with a shared venue, weekly event, and community-run university.
 The program culminates in a public demo day where each group presents their campus and invites others to join.
-But Fractal Campus Accelerator doesnât end on demo day.
+But our Campus Accelerator Program doesnât end on demo day.
 We and our larger network will continue to help founders as their communities grow and face new challenges.

 You canât do this alone